voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Locking-Validation-Session.md

 > 📘 Default session time
 >
-> If you won't establish a session timeframe by passing the session.ttl and session.ttl_unit, it'll be active throughout 7 days.
+> If you won't establish a session timeframe by passing the `session.ttl` and `session.ttl_unit`, it'll be active throughout 7 days.

 ## Step 2: Redeem the code with the session key

 Usage of the code is locked and allowed only with the returned session key that identifies the session.
 Note that multiple requests with the same key will always override existing session values.

-When redeeming the code, the session object needs to define session.type and session.key.
+When redeeming the code, the session object needs to define `session.type` and `session.key`.

 ```json Redemption request
 {